What Were We Talking About Again?

 I then take the notecard and put it with all other relevant notecards on the topic:

-Then when I need to dive into something more in-depth, I just pull my notecards and review.
+Then when I need to dive into something more in-depth, I just pull my notecards and review them.

 The second thing I do, if it’s a graphic or big passage that I may want to re-read specifically, is I’ll put a tab over that area.
 So I can systematize the tab, I’ll write a notecard saying: